Jessica Lynn: Career

 Lynn's debut studio album “Lone Rider,” was released on September 9, 2022.
 On release weekend, “Lone Rider” hit the top of the charts.
 On Amazon Music, as the only female and independent artist in the Top 5, Jessica reached the #1 spot in both the USA & UK, as well as #5 all genre in the US and #3 in the UK.
 On iTunes, the release also charted in the US at #5 in country music and #17 all genre, as well as broke the Top 20 in Canada and the Top 50 in Belgium.
-Furthermore, in Lone Rider’s debut week, the record charted at #41 on the Top Current Country Albums Chart by Music Connect / Billboard securing Jessica’s spot as the only independent artist in the Top 45.
+Furthermore, in Lone Rider's debut week, the record charted at #41 on the Top Current Country Albums Chart by Music Connect / Billboard securing Jessica's spot as the only independent artist in the Top 45.

 To celebrate her musical successes with fans around the world, Lynn has scheduled a headlining tour for 2023 that will include over 14 countries around the globe.

+The U.S. Embassy in Kathmandu hosted Lynn for a week-long exchange, organized by the U.S. State Department Bureau of Educational and Cultural Affairs, with Nepali musicians in August 2026.